garniergere/ViClust/README.md

 # ViClust
+#Vi#sualizing and #Clust#ering Sequenom data in batch
-R scripts for SNP data from Sequenom visualisation and clustering in batch
+(R scripts for SNP data from Sequenom: standalone and Galaxy version with Python wrapper)

 # What is ViClust doing?
 in preparation...